-The AIL Group Compliance function is independent of any business unit and is (with Risk Management) the second line of defence for the AIL Group.
+The Compliance functions of the entities within the AIL Group is independent of any business unit and is (with Risk Management) within the second line of defence for the AIL Group.

-The AIL Compliance Function services the AmTrust insurance carriers via dedicated Compliance teams based in the principal business locations of London (AEL) and Bradford (MICL).
+The AIL Compliance Functions service the AmTrust insurance carriers via dedicated Compliance teams based in the principal business locations of London (AEL) and Bradford (MICL).
 Each local team has a Head of Compliance, holding regulatory approval and with ultimate recourse to the relevant regulated entity Board, directly or through their Committees.
-Compliance Officers operate under the umbrella of the AIL Group's legal and compliance framework led by the AIL Group's Chief Compliance Officer.
+Compliance Officers operate under the umbrella of the AIL Group's legal and compliance framework led by the AIL Group's Head of Legal & Compliance.
 These arrangements are aimed at providing leadership and facilitating consistent policy, standards and independence both at the group level and across regulated entities within the AIL Group.